timvisee/lazymc/docs/command_bash.md

 # Use bash script to start server

-You may use a `bash` script to start your server, rather than invoking `java` directly.
-This requires some changes though, to ensure your server properly shuts down.
+You may use a `bash` script to start your server rather than invoking `java` directly.
+This requires some changes though to ensure your server properly shuts down.

-When `lazymc` wants to stop your server, it sends a [`SIGTERM`][sigterm] signal to the server command to gracefully shut it down. `bash` ignores this signal by default and keeps the server running.
+When `lazymc` stops your server it sends a [`SIGTERM`][sigterm] signal to the invoked server process to gracefully shut it down. `bash` ignores this signal by default and keeps the Minecraft server running.

 You must configure `bash` to [forward][forward-signal] the signal to properly shutdown the Minecraft server as well.